 - In consultation with resident director(s) and/or relevant academic unit, the Office of International Affairs will determine the minimum number of students required to run the program.

-- Resident directors will have one opportunity to ask the Office of International Affairs to make revisions to the program budget prior to review by the college senior fiscal officer and advertising the program fee.
+- Resident directors will have one opportunity to ask the Office of International Affairs to revise the program budget prior to review by the college senior fiscal officer and advertising the program fee.

 If the number of viable applicants falls below the predetermined minimum after the program application deadline, in consultation with the college senior fiscal officer: